 - Is this still a priority against the other Backlog items?

 - Is the estimate on this Issue still accurate?

 We recommend using a way to nominate Issues that need to be re-discussed as part of your retro and planning process.
-Using a Sprint Candidate Milestone that does not have a deadline is a great to start a nomination process.
+Using a Sprint Candidate Milestone that does not have a deadline is a great start to a nomination process.
 Whether it’s work from a previous Sprint, important bugs, or technical debt, this process gives everyone in the team a way to raise their hand to speak about important issues and be part of the prioritization conversation.